 2. Course content from the prerequisite courses will be included on exams as appropriate.

 3. The Comprehensive Final Exam must be taken.

 4. Students are strongly encouraged to take exams as scheduled.
 No questions may be asked during the exam.
-No hat or hoodies may be worn during exams.
-No hats/caps/hoodies/smart watches/personal possessions other than keys, earbuds, and a pencil may be brought in to the exam.
+No caps/ hats/ hoodies/smart watches/ personal possessions other than keys, earbuds and a pencil may be brought in to the exams.

-5. A specified amount of time will be set for testing.
-Test times for exams will be set up for 70- 80 seconds per question.
+5. A specific amount of time will be set for testing.
+Test times for exams will be set up for 80 seconds per question.
 At the end of the allotted time, the computer will not record any further answers.